Turao/n26-transactions/README.md

 **Code Coverage** reports are automatically generated and published under `target/site/jacoco/index.html`.

+API documentation is automatically generated (following the OpenAPI 3 spec) and published. **Swagger UI** is also provided so as to facilitate manual testing.
+- API documentation endpoint: `Go to /v3/api-docs/`
+- Swagger UI endpoint: `Go to /swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config`

 ## 📝 Design

 This project follows a standard clean architecture approach, with hints of Domain-Driven design, and CQRS concepts.